Request for Proposals for DQP/Tuning Coach Visits

 Daniel McInerney - Utah State University

-Dan McInerney is professor of history and associate head of the Department of History at Utah State University.
-He has been part of statewide Tuning projects in Utah, holds a membership on the Tuning USA Advisory Board, and serves as senior advisor on the American Historical Association Tuning Project.
-He has given dozens of presentations on the Tuning process to audiences in Utah as well as introducing the work to institutions in Kentucky, Idaho, Texas, Montana and the Midwestern Higher Education Compact.
-He holds a doctorate in American studies-history from Purdue University.
+Dan McInerney is professor of history at Utah State University.
+He has been part of statewide DQP/Tuning work in Utah, serves as senior advisor on the American Historical Association’s Tuning Project, holds editorial positions with Liberal Education and the Tuning Journal for Higher Education, and has delivered presentations on the Degree Qualifications Profile and Tuning at conferences and campuses across the U.S. (as well as in the E.U., Brazil, and Japan).
+He holds a doctorate in American Studies-History from Purdue University.

 Brad Mello - Saint Xavier University

-Brad Mello is associate professor and chair of the Communication department and a member of the University wide general education committee at Saint Xavier University in Chicago, IL.
-He is a team leader and the grant author for the National Communication Association’s student learning outcomes DQP/Tuning project.
+Brad Mello is Associate Professor and Chair of the Communication department and a member of the University wide general education committee at Saint Xavier University in Chicago, IL.
+He was a team leader and the grant author for the National Communication Association’s student learning outcomes DQP/Tuning project.
 He received his BA and MA in Speech Communication from Penn State University and his Ph.D. in Communication from the University of Oklahoma.

 Stephanie Poczos - National Louis University